th3qui85ly/blog-rest-api/README.md

 ## To access the API:

-There is no requirement to install anything above this URL fetching!
-One can easily access the endpoints using any ARM like Postman, etc.
+One can easily access the endpoints using server accessing tools like Postman, etc.

 `Base URL: https://blog-api-v2.herokuapp.com `